GloriEvo/GloriEvo/README.md

 We're a yumeshipper: we have a lot of weird/uncommon/embarrassing f/os & are hypersharing. (kind of a sad combo)

 Any of our oc x canon ships also double as selfships!

-Our main yume is Shrek he's our wife & we ship our OC Perceval aka Percy with him!
+More yume info on our Straw.page.

 </div>